 The Kaizen method of continuous incremental improvements is a Japanese management concept for incremental (gradual, continuous), change (improvement).
 “K” is actually a way of life philosophy, assuming that every aspect of our life deserves to be constantly improved.

-The Kaizen philosophy lies behind many Japanese management concepts such as Total Quality Control, Quality Control circles, small group activities, labor relations.
-Key elements of Kaizen are quality, effort, involvement of all clients, employees, and agents, willingness to change, and communication.
+lies behind many Japanese management concepts such as Total Quality Control, Quality Control circles, small group activities, labor relations.
+Key elements of Kaizen are quality, effort, the involvement of all clients, employees, and agents, willingness to change, and communication.
 Companies distinguish between innovation (radical) and Kaizen (continuous).

 KAI means change and ZEN to become good.

 The Foundation of the Kaizen method consists of 5 founding elements: Teamwork, Personal Discipline, Improved Morale, Quality Circles, Suggestions for Improvement.
 Out of this foundation, Key factors in “K” arise The elimination of waste, Quality Control, Just-in-time Delivery, Standardized Work, The use of Efficient Technology.